 GOLD: Morningstar's highest "Analyst Rating" (all three funds).

-Asset Allocation: Use this link for an asset allocation that matches your personal situation.
+Asset Allocation: Use this link for your individual fund allocations.

 Fund Placement for maximum tax-efficiency: Place Total Bond Market in tax-advantaged account(s).
-Place Total Stock Market and Total International in tax-advantaged accounts (best) or taxable account.
+Place Total Stock Market and Total International in tax-advantaged account(s) or taxable account.